Support the Cause

 Join our passionate team and compassionate community to help us unite courage with opportunity for the latest generation of Americans!

-While RMA includes the same medical, dental, and pharmacy benefits as Medicaid, RMA differs from the Medicaid program.
-RMA provides short-term health coverage for refugees and other eligible persons.
-One must be ineligible for Medicaid and meet the RMA eligibility requirements to be enrolled in RMA.
+While RMA includes the same medical, dental, and pharmacy benefits as Medicaid, RMA differs from the Medicaid program in one way.
+RMA health coverage is short-term (up to eight months from the date of arrival in the U.S. or the date status was granted) for refugees and other eligible people.
+Also, an individual must be ineligible for Medicaid and meet the RMA eligibility requirements to be enrolled in the program.

 Learn more about Refugee Health Services.